Guavas are tropical trees originating in Central America.

-One study of 19 people found that drinking guava leaf tea lowered blood sugar levels after a meal.
-The effects lasted for up to two hours (3).
+One study in 19 people noted that drinking guava leaf tea lowered blood sugar levels after a meal.
+The effects lasted up to two hours (3).

-Guavas may help boost heart health in a number of different ways.
+Guavas may help boost heart health in a number of ways.

-Many scientists believe that the high levels of antioxidants and vitamins in guava may help protect the heart against damage from free radicals (6).
+Many scientists believe that the high levels of antioxidants and vitamins in guava leaves may help protect your heart from damage by free radicals (6).

 The higher levels of potassium and soluble fiber in guavas are also thought to contribute to improved heart health.

-Eating guavas has also been linked to lower blood pressure, a decrease in "bad" LDL cholesterol and a rise in "good" HDL cholesterol (7).
+Additionally, guava leaf extract has been linked to lower blood pressure, a decrease in "bad" LDL cholesterol, and a rise in "good" HDL cholesterol (7).

-Since high blood pressure and high levels of LDL cholesterol are linked to higher risks of heart disease and stroke, adding moderate amounts of guava to your diet could lead to valuable benefits.
+Since high blood pressure and high levels of LDL cholesterol are linked to higher risks of heart disease and stroke, taking guava leaf extract could lead to valuable benefits.

-A 12-week study of 120 people found that eating ripe guava before meals caused an overall decrease in blood pressure by 8–9 points, a reduction in total cholesterol by 9.9% and an increase in "good" HDL cholesterol by 8% (8).
+A 12-week study in 120 people found that eating ripe guava before meals caused an overall decrease in blood pressure by 8–9 points, a reduction in total cholesterol by 9.9%, and an increase in "good" HDL cholesterol by 8% (8).

-Bottom Line: Moderate consumption of guavas can have a positive effect on heart health by lowering blood pressure, decreasing bad cholesterol and increasing good cholesterol.
+Summary Guava fruit or leaf extract may have a positive effect on heart health by lowering blood pressure, decreasing bad cholesterol, and increasing good cholesterol.

-However, there is some evidence that guava extract can actually reduce the pain intensity of menstrual cramps.
+However, there is some evidence that guava leaf extract may reduce the pain intensity of menstrual cramps.

-Bottom Line: Taking at least 6 mg of guava leaf extract daily may help decrease symptoms of painful menstruation.
+Summary Taking guava leaf extract daily may help decrease symptoms of painful menstruation, including cramps.

 Guavas are an excellent source of dietary fiber.

-Therefore, eating more guavas may help aid in healthy bowel movements and prevent constipation.
+Therefore, eating more guavas may aid healthy bowel movements and prevent constipation.

 Just one guava can provide 12% of your recommended daily intake of fiber (13).

-Bottom Line: Consuming guavas or guava extract may prevent or reduce the symptoms of diarrhea and constipation.
+Summary Consuming guavas or guava leaf extract may prevent or reduce diarrhea and constipation.

 With only 37 calories in one fruit and 12% of your recommended daily fiber intake, they are a filling, low-calorie snack (13).

-Unlike some other low-calorie snacks, they are packed full of vitamins and minerals — so you aren't losing out on important nutrients.
+Unlike some other low-calorie snacks, they are packed with vitamins and minerals — so you aren't losing out on important nutrients.

-Bottom Line: Guavas are full of fiber and low in calories, meaning that they may help you feel full and aid weight loss.
+Summary Guavas are full of fiber and low in calories, meaning that they may help you feel full and aid weight loss.